Active Ventilation Products, Inc.

 We are the first and only roof vent manufacturer to receive quarterly production inspections to ensure standard conformity by UL on our Passive Roof Vent lines.

-To view lab testing click on UL Certification.
-Testing reveals that all roof vent lines withstood wind pressure in excess of 200mph (50+ PSF).
+Click link to view lab testing for UL Certification.
+All lines tested and certified withstood wind pressure in excess of 200mph (50+ PSF).

 Residential Roof Vents

 Aura Ventilators, Pop Vents, Round Back Vents, Universal Vents & Keepa Vents are UL Certified